alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 **(14).** We do not declare a Muslim to be an unbeliever due to a major sin so long as his sin does not reach the level of shirk (polytheism) or kufr (disbelief).

 ---
-### Aims:
+### Our Aims

 (1).
 To spread Islamic Monotheism, Prophetic Sunnah, and presenting the pure Islamic teachings.

 (2).
 To enrich the viewers' knowledge and dispel ignorance, for seeking knowledge and asking the scholars is prescribed in Islam.
-And indeed the cure for ignorance is to question and to learn as the Prophet ﷺ said: **“Seeking knowledge is an obligation upon every Muslim.”** [^12], and Allah says in His Book: **“So ask those who possess knowledge if you do not know”** (Quran, an-Nahl [16]:43). and he ﷺ also said, **“Verily, the only cure for ignorance is to ask questions.”** [^13]
+And indeed the cure for ignorance is to question and to learn as the Prophet ﷺ said: **“Seeking knowledge is an obligation upon every Muslim.”** [^12],

+Allah Ta'ala says: **“So ask those who possess knowledge if you do not know”** (Quran, an-Nahl [16]:43).

+And The Prophet ﷺ said, **“Verily, the only cure for ignorance is to ask questions.”** [^13]

 (3).
 To increase the awareness of Muslims about the mission of Islam.

 (4).
 To refute the lies, distortions, and bidahs (innovations in religion), and to warn the people against it.

-Finally, may Allah Ta'ala grant us success and make us steadfast in adhering to the truth and the path of guidance.
+**Finally**, may Allah Ta'ala grant us success and make us steadfast in adhering to the truth and the path of guidance.
 May Allah bless our Prophet Muhammad ﷺ, his family and companions.

 ---
 [^1]: Muslim 16